8 Types of AML Software & Solutions + Top Features to Look For Banks

 Recent cases of money laundering, like Danske Bank’s recent $2.1 billion settlement, demonstrate the impact AML failures can have on a financial institution.
 It’s important to note that regardless of intent, inadequate AML controls due to neglect still leave FIs exposed to serious liability, leading to substantial fines and even criminal culpability.

 A traditional approach to managing and monitoring AML regulations can weaken AML compliance programs and leave them vulnerable to failure.
-AML software that leverages KYC processes and high-quality transaction monitoring can help organizations verify customers, flag suspicious transactions and behavior, screen sanctions and PEP lists, and even mitigate false positives; plus, they can do it faster and more effectively than manual processes.
+AML software that leverages KYC processes and high-quality transaction monitoring can help organizations verify customers, flag suspicious transactions and behavior, customer screening sanctions and PEP lists, and even mitigate false positives; plus, they can do it faster and more effectively than manual processes.

 While AML compliance software helps organizations manage their AML program, there are a number of specific tools that perform different functions.
 To help FIs choose a solution that will help them optimize their AML compliance operations, we explore the different AML compliance tools in detail.